Senior Exercise Leisure

 Senior Exercise & Leisure

-There is no doubt that, just like any 20 year old, seniors need a regular dose of activity and fun to keep their lives full with health and confidence.
+There is no doubt that, just like any 20-year-old, seniors need a regular dose of activity and fun to keep their lives full with health and confidence.
 With a culture that encourages slowing down as you age, exercise for seniors in America cannot be emphasized enough.

 It is a proven fact that as humans, to keep your happiness and energy levels up in life, even in your passing years, socializing and engaging in exercise is a must.
 Exercise, for seniors, is something that seems to be generally disregarded, especially in the age of technology.

-If you think that seniors can no longer engage to such things due to a lot of problems and complications, you are wrong!
+If you think that seniors can no longer engage in such things due to a lot of problems and complications, you are wrong!
 There is an unlimited list of things that can be fun and healthy for seniors to engage in.

 Active seniors know that it is important to keep up with hobbies and activities to stimulate their mind, body, and spirit.
-Recreational activities are not just exclusive for teenagers and adults, but can also be engaging to seniors.
+Recreational activities are not just exclusive to teenagers and adults, but can also be engaging to seniors.

 Exercise for seniors is far from the classic idea of buckets full of sweat.
 These recommended exercises are all easy to engage in, even on a day-to-day basis.